KnpLabs/KnpPaginatorBundle/README.md

 ```

 - If your locale is not available, create your own translation file in
-`app/Resources/translations/KnpPaginatorBundle.en.yml` (substitute en for your own language code if needed)
+`app/Resources/translations/KnpPaginatorBundle.en.yml` (substitute "en" for your own language code if needed).
-.
 Then add these lines:

 ```yaml
 label_next: Next